An official website of the United States government

 Statistical policy directives and standards help understand information from many different sources.
 Without them, statistics (or other forms of data) from one source would be difficult to compare to statistics from another source.
 Rather than limiting data, statistical standards allow us to make use of all available data.
 In this way, Federal standards help describe our Nation, making efficient use of data collected by all Federal agencies.

 The U.S. Office of Management and Budget undertakes periodic reviews of its Federal statistical standards to ensure that they are keeping pace with changes in the population and evolving needs and uses for data.
 Federal race and ethnicity standards are inherently complex because they seek to capture dynamic and fluid sociopolitical constructs.
-Over the nearly 26 years since Statistical Policy Directive No. 15 was revised there have been large societal, political, economic, and demographic shifts in the United States throughout this period, for example: increasing racial and ethnic diversity; a growing number of people who identify as more than one race or ethnicity; and changing immigration and migration patterns.
+Since the previous revision to Statistical Policy Directive No. 15 in 1997, there had been large societal, political, economic, and demographic shifts in the United States, for example: increasing racial and ethnic diversity; a growing number of people who identify as more than one race or ethnicity; and changing immigration and migration patterns.

 Statistical Policy Directive No. 15 (SPD 15) does not require Federal Government agencies to collect information on race and ethnicity.
 However, all Federal information collections (e.g., censuses, surveys, and administrative forms) must adhere to SPD 15 when collecting race and ethnicity information.